 Property rights

-Private companies in India are viewed institutionally as important engines of economic production and are given legal safeguards.
-While the role of the private sector has been strengthened since the beginning of economic liberalization in the 1990s, India has a long tradition of state-owned enterprises, which still play an important role in the economy.
+Private companies in India are considered crucial drivers of economic production and accordingly receive legal protections.
+The private sector is the main driver of India’s economic growth, accounting for 80% of investment.
+Although the private sector’s role has been bolstered since the start of economic liberalization in the 1990s, India has a long-standing tradition of state-owned enterprises, with such entities continuing to occupy a significant position in the economy.

 Private enterprise

-Traditionally, social safety nets in India were mainly based on family structures – and they largely continue to be so.
-However, a range of reforms initiated in the mid-2000s has substantially improved the chances of marginalized sections of Indian society to receive at least some compensation for social risks.
-Programs like the Mahatma Gandhi National Rural Employment Guarantee Act provide for the temporary employment of people living below the poverty line.
-Moreover, there are a range of other programs at the national and state levels that address a variety of issues with different modalities of distribution.
-The Public Distribution System (PDS), for example, provides for the distribution of food grain staples to the poor through “ration shops”/“fair price shops.”
-The Integrated Child Development Services (ICDS) is India’s flagship program aimed at addressing malnutrition and health problems for children and their mothers.
-The Deendayal Antyodaya Yojana is a skill development scheme that also provides other forms of support to poor rural and urban populations.
-However, the effectiveness of many of these programs is dubious, mainly due to corruption and leakages.
+Traditionally, social safety nets in India have been based on family structures, and they largely remain so.
+However, a range of reforms initiated in the mid-2000s has substantially improved the chances for marginalized sections of society to receive at least partial compensation for social risks.
+Programs such as the Mahatma Gandhi National Rural Employment Guarantee Scheme provide temporary employment to people living below the poverty line.
+Moreover, a range of other programs exists at the national and state levels, addressing a variety of issues from food distribution to child development to the provision of affordable housing for poor families.
+Nevertheless, observers question the effectiveness of many of these programs, mainly because of corruption and leakages in implementation.

 Social safety nets

-Equality of opportunity in India has not been achieved.
-Members of the lower castes, Muslims, members of tribal communities and other marginalized social groups do not have – de facto – equal access to education and employment.
-There are, however, several forms of affirmative action aimed at promoting the participation of marginalized groups.
-Among them are reservations for members of Scheduled Castes (SCs), Scheduled Tribes (STs) and Other Backward Classes (OBCs) in the public sector and universities.
-The Indian constitution also provides for the reservation of seats in elected bodies corresponding to the share of SCs and STs in the population of each constituency.
-The system of reservations has contributed to improving social mobility and to fostering the political empowerment of members of marginalized groups.
-In some cases, SC members have managed to attain leading political positions.
+Equality of opportunity is enshrined in India’s constitution but remains far from realized.
+Members of lower castes, Muslims, tribal communities and other marginalized social groups de facto do not enjoy equal access to education or employment, despite several affirmative action programs.
+One such program reserves places for members of Scheduled Castes (SCs), Scheduled Tribes (STs) and Other Backward Classes (OBCs) in the public sector and at universities.
+Seats in elected bodies are reserved in a proportion corresponding to the share of SCs and STs in each constituency’s population.
+The reservation system has helped improve social mobility and foster the political empowerment of marginalized groups, in some cases enabling them to attain top political positions.
+Yet the reservations remain controversial, with critics arguing that they can entrench identity politics and lead to reverse discrimination.
+Additionally, demands from other communities for inclusion in the reservation system have sparked social tensions.

 Equal opportunity